 Is Poinsettia Poisonous to Cats?

 Poinsettia is toxic to cats, dogs, and horses.
 Poinsettias contain chemicals that lead to mouth and stomach irritation, diarrhea, drooling, and vomiting.
-If your dog or cat ingests any parts of this plant, call a veterinarian.
+Call a veterinarian if your dog or cat ingests any parts of this plant.

 Poinsettia is poisonous to cats and dogs